 In addition to the above requirements, international students are required to submit official scores from the Test of English as a Foreign Language (TOEFL), and proof of financial support for the first year of study.

-All application materials must be submitted no earlier than September 15th and no later than December 30th in the year preceding the enrollment.
+All application materials must be submitted no earlier than September 1st and no later than December 15th in the year preceding the enrollment.
 This deadline applies to both International and U.S. applicants.
+Late submissions are accepted on a case by case basis.
+Please contact robin [dot] tucker [at] coa [dot] gatech [dot] edu (Robin Tucker) to request a late submission exception.

 Applicants to the Master of Architecture - 3.5 Year program must apply for summer admission.
 If you do not have a full undergraduate degree in Architecture or are an International student you are REQUIRED to apply for summer semester admission.
 Your coursework will be reviewed and any advance placement will be determined.
 Your application will be moved to the appropriate term if advance placement for prior coursework is granted and you will be notified that it has been moved.
 Master of Architecture - 2 Year applicants must apply for fall admission.
 No applications will be considered for spring admission.